 The 1923 Exchange of Populations between Greece and Turkey ratified the dislocation of over a million Greek Orthodox Christians from Anatolia and Eastern Thrace to the Kingdom of Greece, while hundreds of thousands of Muslims abandoned their homes on the Greek side to move to Turkey.
+Resettlement was a massive challenge for both sides; the incoming refugees settled in the homes of the now departed, or lived in sheds and squats until the first housing projects were completed.
+Gradually they took over to repair, expand and reshape their dwellings, and during the following decades they made a permanent contribution to the rural and urban landscapes they inhabited.

 Host Institution: From February 2021 until October 2024, the host institution of the project was the Hellenic Foundation for European and Foreign Policy (ELIAMEP).
 From November 2024 until the end of the project, the host institution is the National Technical University of Athens (NTUA), and ELIAMEP maintains the role of Partner.